Take the More Interesting Path in Life

 A camera can be the passport that takes you on an adventure of a lifetime.

-The future is unknown
+The Future is Unknown

-Now I’m on the path to the unknown.
-I’m looking forward to whatever chaos is thrown my way here in my hometown Philadelphia.
-I’m aware that there is so much to do and so much to see in this world.
-There are so many multifaceted complexities in this world and life itself.
+Now, I’m on the path to the unknown.
+I look forward to whatever chaos comes my way here in Philadelphia.
+There’s so much to see and do, so many multifaceted complexities in this world.
 The road is endless and the world is open.
 We can explore endlessly if we choose to do so.
-I’ve led the life of a nomad, a wander if you will.
-But for now I’m looking to ground myself here in my hometown and create an endless body of work that will help me innovate and create new art.